CleverTap/clevertap-ios-sdk/StarterProject/Pods/CleverTap-iOS-SDK/README.md

 ### Swift

 1. Follow the Install and Add Your CleverTap Account Credentials steps above.
+2. Starting with v3.1.3, the SDK includes a modulemap so you no longer need to add a bridging header.
+Just import CleverTapSDK (or CleverTapAppEx, or CleverTapTVOS, as applicable).
+3. For prior versions add a bridging header as follows:
-2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) (rename to YOUR-PROJECT-NAME-Bridging-Header.h, if you like) to your project.
+ - Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) (rename to YOUR-PROJECT-NAME-Bridging-Header.h, if you like) to your project.
-3. Add the path to that Bridging-Header.h in the Objective-C Bridging Header section of your project's Build Settings.
+ - Add the path to that Bridging-Header.h in the Objective-C Bridging Header section of your project's Build Settings.

 Alternatively, add the contents of the CleverTapSDK-Bridging-Header.h to your existing Bridging Header file.